Built for the Frontlines

 MyCase’s also offers an AI-powered time tracking tool, which simplifies the process of capturing billable hours and automatically logging time spent on activities like document drafting and email correspondence.
 The AI-driven email management feature is another particularly useful tool, which helps attorneys stay organized by categorizing and prioritizing client communications, making it easier to respond in a timely manner and maintain clear records.

 Thomson Reuters' CoCounsel is an AI-powered legal assistant designed to support attorneys with research, drafting, and document review.
 Built on Thomson Reuters' extensive legal research database, CoCounsel is capable of analyzing thousands of cases to identify relevant precedents and legal arguments.
-Its document review features help attorneys sift through discovery materials efficiently, flagging key documents and potential privilege issues.
+Its document review features help attorneys sift through discovery materials and flag key documents and potential privilege issues.

 CoCounsel also assists with drafting legal memoranda by providing detailed analysis on legal issues.
 Additionally, the platform offers real-time updates on new cases and regulatory changes, allowing attorneys more easily remain informed about developments that affect their ongoing cases.